willpgreen/minesweeper/README.md

 3. Right click to place a flag on a suspected mine.
 Right click again to remove the flag.

 4. Keep clicking until only the mines are left.
 Hit a mine, and you lose.
 But it's ok, just click the little face at the top and try again.

+## Technologies Used
+The Triumvirate:
+- HTML
+- CSS
+- JavaScript